MekWiset/LiquorSales_Data_Migration_Pipeline/README.md

      ```bash
      pip install -r requirements.txt
      ```
-   - Set up your Postgres database connection in the environment variables or configuration files.
+   - Set up your connections to the data sources (Kaggle, Google Cloud Storage, and BigQuery) in the environment variables or configuration files.
-   - The data extraction is handled by the `postgres_extractor.py` script located in the `plugins/extract` directory.
-The script retrieves data from the Postgres database connection and stores it in the `data/medq_data.csv` file.

 2. **Transform Data**:
-   - Data transformation is performed using the `data_transformer.py` scripts in the `plugins/transform` directory.
-   - `data_transformer.py` processes the raw data and saves the transformed data to `data/medq_data_transformed.csv`.
+   - Run the Spark jobs for each table located in the `dags/jobs` directory.
+These jobs handle the extraction, transformation, and loading (ETL) processes and store the output in the `outputs/` directory of the local directory.
+   - The Spark jobs also perform the necessary data transformations.
+Utility scripts such as `normalizer.py`, `configparser.py`, and `checkpointmanager.py` are applied within these Spark jobs to standardize, parse configurations, and manage checkpoints.

 3. **Load Data**:
-   - The `mongo_loader.py` script in the `plugins/load` directory handles data loading.
+   - The transformed data is saved in the `outputs/` directory of the local directory.
-   - It exports the transformed data to MongoDB as specified.
+   - Use the Airflow DAG to load the transformed data to Google Cloud Storage and BigQuery:

-4. **Run the DAG**:
-   - Ensure the DAG defined in `dags/pg_to_mongo_dag.py` is scheduled and triggered as required:
      ```bash
-     airflow trigger_dag postgres_to_mongodb
+     airflow trigger_dag liquor_sales_dag
      ```

+4. **Run the Data Pipeline**:
+   - Ensure the DAG defined in `dags/liquor_sales_dag.py` is scheduled and triggered as required:
+     ```bash
+     airflow trigger_dag liquor_sales_dag
+     ```
+   - To simulate data feeding, run the `invoice_feeding` DAG:
+     ```bash
+     airflow trigger_dag invoice_feeding
+     ```
+   - Use Apache Airflow to monitor and manage the execution of the data pipeline.

+5. **Spark Configuration in Airflow**:
+   - Create a Spark connection in Airflow with the following details:
+     - Connection ID: `spark-conn`
+     - Host: `spark://spark-master`
+     - Port: `8080`

+6. **Secure Data Handling**:
+   - Make sure to configure Azure Key Vault for managing sensitive connection strings and credentials as specified in your configuration files.

+7. **Azure Setup**:
+   - Set up your Azure account and configure the necessary resources including Azure Data Factory, Azure Data Lake Storage Gen 2 (ADLS Gen 2), and Azure SQL Database.
+   - Store the Google Cloud Platform (GCP) credentials JSON file in Azure Key Vault.
+This will be used as a key to securely access data from BigQuery.

+8. **Data Factory Configuration**:
+   - Use Azure Data Factory to import data from BigQuery.
+The credentials stored in Azure Key Vault will be used to authenticate and access the data.
+   - Configure pipelines in Azure Data Factory to reconcile the imported data from `raw_data/` and store it in `transformed_data/` in ADLS Gen 2.

+9. **Data Reconciliation and Storage**:
+   - The reconciled data in ADLS Gen 2 can be further processed and analyzed using Azure Databricks as required.
+   - Finally, load the reconciled data from ADLS Gen 2 to Azure SQL Database for querying and analysis.

+10. **Monitor and Manage**:
+    - Use the Azure portal to monitor and manage the data pipelines, storage, and databases to ensure smooth operation and timely updates.

 ## Project Structure